Oklahoma Tobacco Settlement Endowment Trust

-- Other duties as identified and assigned by the Board of Directors.
+- Other duties as identified and assigned by the Director of Public Information.

 EDUCATION & EXPERIENCE

-The Executive Director must have a combination of education and experience necessary to fulfill the responsibilities and expectations contained in this position description.
-At a minimum, a candidate for the Executive Director must have a baccalaureate degree from an accredited institution of higher learning with demonstrated experience in administrative positions of increasing responsibilities, including experience with grant preparation and review.
-The position will require excellent written and oral communication skills to complement strong organizational leadership and management skills.
+The Public Information Specialist must have a combination of education and experience necessary to fulfill the responsibilities and expectations contained in this position description.
+At a minimum, a candidate for the Public Information Specialist must have a baccalaureate degree from an accredited institution of higher learning, preferably in public relations, communications, marketing, English or a related area of study and two years of experience in a related field.

 - Skilled in information gathering, writing and oral communication.
 Ability to synthesize complex, interrelated material and focus on key points for various audiences.

 - Knowledge of social media content creation, digital and email marketing strategies.

 - Strategic, critical thinking about methods to achieve outcomes.

 - Ability to research and solve problems creatively.

 - Experience using strategic communications to inform various audiences including media outlets.